AlexBlack2202/mrz-extractor/README.md

 I am __not__ a professional JavaScript developer and this is my first try at creating something useful with JavaScript.
 Any contribution to this repository is welcome via pull request.

-#### References
+### References

-This work is a partial rewrite of [Detecting MRZ in passport](https://www.pyimagesearch.com/2015/11/30/detecting-machine-readable-zones-in-passport-images/).
+This work is a partial rewrite of [Detecting MRZ in passport images](https://www.pyimagesearch.com/2015/11/30/detecting-machine-readable-zones-in-passport-images/).